Franco (General Hospital): Storylines

 In June, Jason kills Carter (Josh Wingate), who had abused Michael (now Chad Duell) in prison, and his last words are "Franco says hi."
 In July, Franco dresses as a homeless person and follows Jason home.
 Dante and Jason continue to investigate Franco, finding his real name to be Robert Frank.
 They track down his mother, played by James Franco's real-life mother Betsy Franco.
 The character has changed her name from Betsy Frank to Karen Anderson, and denies that she has a son.
 Franco leaves clues that lead Jason and Dante to Franco's exhibit in Los Angeles, held at MOCA.
-Based on his exploits in Port Charles, the exhibit is entitled "Francophrenia: Dissolving the Boundary Between Illusion and Reality".
+Based on his exploits in Port Charles, the exhibit is titled "Francophrenia: Dissolving the Boundary Between Illusion and Reality".
 Jason and Dante meanwhile discover a DVD that reveals Franco had paid Carter to attack Michael in prison.
 In an ensuing battle with Jason, Franco apparently jumps off the roof of the building, although the crowd brushes it off as live entertainment.
 Meanwhile, Franco is suspected of kidnapping Elizabeth Webber (Rebecca Herbst)'s newborn son Aiden, and is seen giving Aiden to Franco's mother to raise.
 Lucky Spencer (Jonathan Jackson) is able to reclaim the child without incident.
 As he leaves town, Franco is seen requesting his agent to book international model Brenda Barrett (Vanessa Marcil), who later turns down the offer.
 In February 2011, Franco calls Jason and takes credit for the bombing of Brenda and Sonny Corinthos (Maurice Benard)'s wedding limo.
 In March, Carly receives a video where Franco says he will keep a close eye on Josslyn.